John F. Godfrey: Civilian

 In 1866 Godfrey left Montana, worked in laboring jobs in Austin, Nevada; Marysville, California, and San Francisco, then went back to Maine to read law in his father's office in Bangor and become a lawyer.
+He was admitted to practice in California in 1874.

 One of his clients was the Total Wreck Mining Company, which was seeking a patent.
 He traveled to Washington, D.C., in a successful urging of this claim, and returned with J.M.
 Requa of New York, the company president.

-In December 1876 Godfrey was elected Los Angeles city attorney on the People's ticket, and in 1878 he was reelected on the Workingman's ticket.
-In 1880 he received a nomination for Congress as a candidate of the Greenback-Labor Party but lost the election.
+Godfrey was active in the California Democratic Party as early as August 1876.
+That December, he was elected Los Angeles city attorney on the Democratic and People's tickets, and in 1878 he was reelected on the Workingman's ticket.
+Also in 1878, he was an unsuccessful Democratic candidate for California's Second Constitutional Convention.
+In 1880 he received the Greenback-Labor nomination for Congress in California's 4th district, but lost the election.
 In 1882 he was selected as a delegate to the state convention of the Greenbackers in San Francisco.

 Godfrey and Stephen M. White represented a group of defendants who in 1882 were prosecuted for having violated the Sunday closing laws that had been in effect in Los Angeles for the preceding nineteen years.
 Answering a prosecution against saloonkeeper Jacob Phillipi, who had "knowingly and willfully" kept his business open on Sunday, Godfrey argued that the law was being enforced only against "one class" of business, that of saloons, and he compared the prosecution to that of the burning of witches in Salem, Massachusetts.
 The jury was unable to return a verdict, seven for conviction and five for acquittal, and it was dismissed.